 Integrate SQS and Lambda: serverless architecture for asynchronous workloads

-A serverless infrastructure based on AWS Lambda has two main advantages:
+A serverless infrastructure based on AWS Lambda has two key benefits:

 - You don’t need to manage a fleet of virtual machines anymore.

-- Deploying new versions of your code can be fully controlled by API calls.
+- Deploying new versions of your code can be entirely controlled by API calls.

 A best practice when building scalable and highly available systems on AWS is to decouple your microservice by using one of the following options:

 - ELB (Load Balancer) for synchronous decoupling: web application answering HTTPS requests from browsers

 - SQS queue for asynchronous decoupling: sending out massive amounts of emails, transcoding video files after upload, or analyzing user behavior.

 Amazon Simple Queue Service (SQS) is a managed message queuing service.
 SQS offers fault tolerant and scalable distributed message queues: simple to use but very powerful.

 The following figure shows a typical architecture based on SQS.
 A producer sends tasks (also called messages) to an SQS queue.
 A fleet of consumers reads tasks from the SQS queue and does the actual computing.